 While today Mabel is best known for her complicated relationships with the Dickinson family — her pivotal role in getting Emily Dickinson’s poetry published and her long-term affair with Austin Dickinson — she had a multi-faceted life in Amherst and beyond.
 Mabel’s Amherst legacy lives today in the civic organizations she founded—the Mary Mattoon Chapter of the D.A.R., the Amherst Woman’s Club, and the Amherst Historical Society.

-The four hour tour will be offered twice on April 29th—at 10:00 a.m. and 2:30 p.m. (registration for the 2:30 tour is closed).
+The four hour tour will be on Saturday, October 14 from 1 o’clock to 5 o’clock.
 General tickets are $65.
-With a $100 benefactor ticket, you receive first choice of seats on the trolley and a copy of Mabel Loomis Todd: Her Contributions to the Town of Amherst by Millicent Todd Bingham.
-We will furnish beverages.
-Boxed meals may be purchased for $15.00 or you may bring your own.
-This tour requires physical ability to get on and off the trolley, navigate steps and to walk several hundred yard distances over rough ground.
+With a $100 benefactor ticket, you receive first choice of seats on the bus and a copy of Mabel Loomis Todd: Her Contributions to the Town of Amherst by Millicent Todd Bingham.
+This tour requires physical ability to get on and off the bus, navigate steps and to walk several hundred yard distances over rough ground.
 Funds raised from these tours will support the mission of the Amherst Historical Society.

-Tour participants will also enjoy a preview of our new exhibit, The Spectacular Mabel Loomis Todd, which delves into Mabel’s artistic, scientific, literary and civic accomplishments.
-The exhibit opens officially on May 4.
+Tour participants will also enjoy a our new exhibit, The Spectacular Mabel Loomis Todd, which delves into Mabel’s artistic, scientific, literary and civic accomplishments.
 We hope you can join us to celebrate the life of one of Amherst’s most spirited residents.

 Though much of Julie Dobrow’s research and writing has focused around issues of children and media, for the past several years most of her efforts have been focused around researching the fascinating lives of Mabel Loomis Todd and Millicent Todd Bingham.
 She teaches in the Eliot-Pearson Department of Child Study and Human Development, and in the Environmental Studies and Film and Media Studies Programs at Tufts University.
 She is a Senior Fellow at the Tisch College of Civic Life at Tufts, and also serves as the Director of the Center for Interdisciplinary Studies.
 Dobrow graduated from Smith College with an AB in anthropology and sociology, and received her MA and Ph.D. from the Annenberg School for Communication at the University of Pennsylvania.